carpentries/docs.carpentries.org/source/handbooks/board_of_directors.md

 ## Onboarding

 * Onboarding typically occurs in January which is between the election and the first Board meeting in February.
 The official term of office for incoming Board members is 1 February.
-Onboarding is found in the [Board of Directors Onboarding Checklist](https://docs.google.com/document/d/1SosQK9hyYvYDBtGy5heLKXiAfhwGybHF8mH9P8CFhZI/edit).
+Onboarding is found in the [Board of Directors Onboarding Checklist](https://docs.google.com/document/d/1SosQK9hyYvYDBtGy5heLKXiAfhwGybHF8mH9P8CFhZI/edit) [private document].
 This document will guide learning more about The Carpentries, the Board, and general orientation to both.

 ### Nomination and Election Frequency